iltuoconsulenteit/DocCropper/README.md

 To enable optional Google authentication, set `google_client_id` in `settings.json` or provide it via the environment variable `DOCROPPER_GOOGLE_CLIENT_ID`.
-When configured, a sign-in button will appear in the web interface and tokens will be verified by the backend.
-Google login is only used to identify users and is not tied to licensing.
+The login module is active only when `license_check` is enabled; otherwise the sign-in button remains hidden even if a client ID is provided.
+The module is implemented as a plugin and currently flagged developer-only (`DOCROPPER_LOGIN_DEV_ONLY` / `login_dev_only`), so it loads only for developer licenses until finished.
+When configured, the web interface displays the button and tokens are verified by the backend.
 When the hidden Demo Full license is active the login button is hidden even if `google_client_id` is set.

 ---